hunterloftis/newton/readme.md

 ### Garbage collector-friendly

-Newton's 2D Vector class uses in-place writes by default to avoid flooding the garbage collector with extraneous objects.
+Newton's 2D Vector class uses mutable operations by default to avoid flooding the garbage collector with extraneous objects.
 This is an issue with most JS physics engines, including [Chipmunk](https://groups.google.com/forum/#!topic/v8-users/e9HNSVoovEU) and